samuelkibirigek/samuelkibirigek/README.md

 <br/><br/>

- hi, i'm [Samuel], a passionate full stack web developer, data enthusiast and a freelance software engineer from Uganda.
+ hi, i'm [Samuel](https://#), a passionate full stack web developer, data enthusiast and a freelance software engineer from Uganda.
 My undertakings software development and application of skills is primarily aimed at problem solving, self improvement and value creation.
 I take time to learn, unlearn and hatch out impactful ideas, implement them and ensure a good user experience.

 Also I have used my skills to improve existing systems and ensure smooth running of software.
 My goal is to grow my knowledge and improve my skills every passing day.